skx/simple.vm/README.md

     store #1, #4      # Load the address stored in register4 with the contents of reg1.
     random #2         # Store a random integer in register #2.

+    push #1           # Store the contents of register #1 in the stack pop  #1           # Load register #1 with the contents of the stack. call my_lable     # Call a defined label ret               # Return from a called-routine.

 Simple Example